Sacred Geometry: Seed of Life

 - Hinduism: There are seven upper worlds and seven lower worlds.

-The Message of the Seed of Life
+The message of the Seed of Life

 Where to buy a Seed of Life?

-How to draw a Seed of Life?
+How do you draw a Seed of Life?